AdobeDocs/workfront.fr-FR/help/quicksilver/manage-work/projects/manage-projects/recalculate-project-timeline.md

 <p data-mc-conditions="QuicksilverOrClassic.Draft mode">(NOTE: above, the last part is drafted because of this: I don't think this is right because we told people that in the case of cross-project predecessors, the timeline must be calculated manually for the successor to see the updates in the predecessor's project.
 Drafting for now.)</p>
 -->

-Pour plus d’informations, voir [Sélectionnez le type de mise à jour du projet.](../../../manage-work/projects/manage-projects/select-project-update-type.md).
+Pour plus d’informations, voir [Sélectionner le type de mise à jour de projet](../../../manage-work/projects/manage-projects/select-project-update-type.md).

 <!--
 <div data-mc-conditions="QuicksilverOrClassic.Draft mode">